Helping you stay healthy since 2013

 Honoured

-It was such a thrill to be invited to work with Master Jesse Tsao in Melbourne during his first visit to Australia, and Amanda is ecstatic with his confidence in her teaching.
+It was such a thrill to be invited to work with Master Jesse Tsao in Melbourne during his first visit to Australia.

 The Bang can be solid timber or bamboo, it measures from the point of your elbow to the tip of your middle finger and varies in diameter to suit an individual’s grip.